Symmetry analysis and hidden variational structure of Westervelt's equation in nonlinear acoustics: Introduction

 \section{Introduction}

-Propagation of sound waves in a compressible medium \cite{HamBla-book} has several important applications, especially for ultra-sound in human tissue \cite{Pana,Guex,Foster,Meng}, where nonlinear and dissipative effects are relevant.
-Westervelt's equation \cite{Wes} provides the simplest 1D model
+Propagation of sound waves in a compressible medium \cite{HamBla-book} has several important applications where nonlinear and dissipative effects are relevant.
+Examples are (see e.g.\ \cite{Lur,GanYanKam,Cam,MyePylGilCamChiLog,MasLor,MaeSev,MenCaiLiZHoNiuZhe}) parametric arrays in water and in air, under water imaging, musical acoustics of brass instruments, sonochemistry, quality control and characterization of materials, and bio-medical devices.
+Especially significant is ultra-sound imaging in human tissue (see e.g.\ \cite{Sza,GueMarEglAliSer}).